maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ## Width and height

-In some cases, the TECHNIQUE feature does not contain the width nor the height.
-In those cases, we might want to fill the missing values.
+In some cases, the "Technique" feature does not contain the width nor the height.
+We might want to fill the missing values.
 It's not a great idea to fill it with 0's.
 To minimize the error, we'll set the missing values to the average of each feature.

 ```python
 catalog['HEIGHT'] = catalog['HEIGHT'].fillna(0).astype(int)